 The Southwind Nature Trail is a leisurely stroll across hill and valley, watercourse and prairie grassland, gives visitors a close-up look at what makes up the preserve.
 Named for the Kansa Indians, the People of the Southwind, this 1.75 mile trail presents marvelous vistas as well as an opportunity for a detailed view at the prairie ecosystem.
 Two overlook areas afford visitors a chance to experience the scenic beauty of the prairie.

-The Bottomland Nature Trail is complete with an information trail head, 5 interpretive waysides, benches, and wheelchair friendly trail loops during dry weather.
+The Bottomland Nature Trail is complete with an information trail head kiosk, five interpretive waysides, benches, comfort station, and relatively level trail loops.
+During dry weather, the crushed limestone hardened trail surface can support wheelchairs.
 Choose from two trail lengths- 3/4 or 1/2 mile loops.
 A brochure has been developed to assist you as you travel the trail.
-You may receive one at the ranch headquarters or you will find one in the brochure box at the trail head kiosk.
-A comfort station is also available.
+You may receive a brochure at the Visitor Center or you will find one in the brochure box at the trail head kiosk.
+A small picnic area with table is also available.
 This trail was made possible through a generous donation by the Cloud Foundation in memory of Roger Cloud who was an avid lover of the Flint Hills.

 FOX CREEK HIKING TRAIL